 Being a diabetic doesn’t mean you can’t have fruit.
 Fruit and veg meals naturally have low calories.
 They are full of vitamins, minerals and fibre which your body needs and they give additional flavour to your meals.

-Fresh, frozen, dried and canned – all of them are good to use.
+Fresh, frozen, dried and canned–all of them are good to use.
 Choose a rainbow of colours to give widespread of vitamins and minerals to help balance your meals.
-Try and avoid fruit juices and smoothies as they don’t have the maximum amount of fibre.
+Try to avoid fruit juices and smoothies as they don’t have the maximum amount of fibre.

 Even though fruit and vegetables are carbs, do not exclude them from your daily balanced diet.
 Fruit and vegetables will help you against stroke and cardiovascular diseases and cancers.
 A healthy balanced diet will help you to manage diabetic health issues.